GenerelSchwerz/2Broke2Wait/README.md

 ### Native install (NodeJS)

 1. Download Node16.
+(This is mandatory)
 2. Download our repository. _Top right, green button, click that.
 Then "download zip"._
+3. run "npm i" or any other package manager to install packages.
-3. run "npm run build"
+4. run "npm run build"
-4. run "npm run start"
+5. run "npm run start"

 ### Executable install (Binary)